chandansah11/Data-visualization-and-ML-project-using-Covid19-dataset/README.md

 # COVID-19 Data Visualization and ML Project

-This project analyzes the COVID-19 dataset, providing data visualizations and applying machine learning algorithms to derive insights.
+This project analyzes the COVID-19 dataset, providing data visualizations and applying machine learning algorithms to derive insights.The model needs further tweaking.

 ## Contents